ActMAD: Activation Matching to Align Distributions for Test-Time-Training

+For online object detection, MemCLR~\cite{memclr} proposes to use a contrastive learning setup.
+ActMAD out-performs MemCLR in their setup, while being computationally cheaper.
+Interactron~\cite{interactron} is trained to choose actions that let it record optimal new observations.
+However, Interactron is not directly comparable with our setup, because our system cannot take autonomous actions.

-ActMAD is most closely related to TTT approaches that align statistics of training and test features.
+ActMAD is most closely related to approaches that align statistics of training and test features.
 Along these lines, NORM~\cite{schneider2020norm} and DUA~\cite{mirza2021dua} update the batch normalization statistics computed on the training set to match the distribution of the test set.
-CFA~\cite{kojima2022cfa} goes further and updates the affine layers in the network to match class-conditioned higher-order central moments of the last-layer test features to those computed for the training set.
+BUFR~\cite{bufr} proposes a bottom-up feature learning strategy to align the features from the source data with those obtained from the distribution shifted test data.
+CFA~\cite{kojima2022cfa} updates the affine layers in the network to match the class-conditioned higher-order central moments from the output of the encoder.
 The reliance on class-conditioning prevents application of CFA to object detection.
 By contrast, ActMAD is free from this constraint.
-It aligns means and variances of individual features in multiple layers across the network, and updates the entire parameter set.
-This makes it outperform DUA and NORM, and match the performance of CFA in image classification.
+It aligns means and variances of individual features in multiple layers across the network.
+ActMAD outperforms DUA, NORM and BUFR, and matches the performance of CFA in image classification.